jesscostello/silverstripe-apikey/README.md

 This module provides a way of creating an managing API keys within SilverStripe.
 This can be useful for building RESTful and other APIs.
+This is a change that I made on my feature branch
 ## Requirements

  * SilverStripe ^4.0